tkafka/tk-geonames-stream/README.md

 An updated fork of [geonames-stream](https://github.com/geopipes/geonames-stream) with modern Node.js support.
 The updates were mostly done automatically with Claude 3.7 Sonnet.

+## Performance Optimizations

+This module has been optimized for better performance with the following improvements:

+1. **Optimized `alternativeNames` Processing**:
+   - Reduced function call overhead by replacing `filter()` with a direct for loop
+   - Added short-circuit for empty strings
+   - Optimized memory allocation

+2. **Faster TSV Parsing**:
+   - Replaced `forEach` with a direct for loop
+   - Pre-calculated array lengths
+   - Optimized property assignment
+   - Reduced redundant checks and function calls

+3. **Combined Stream Transformations**:
+   - Added a unified parser and modifier stream to reduce stream overhead
+   - Streamlined the data flow to minimize transformations

 ## Installation

 ```bash